azplanlos/SISQLiteContext/README.md

 	[[SISQLiteContext SQLiteContext] setIdField:@"identifier"];
     [[SISQLiteContext SQLiteContext] initDatabaseWithTableObjects:[NSArray arrayWithObjects:[objectClass1 class], [objectClass2 class], [objectClass3 class], nil]];

+Check if database is initialized correctly:

+	if ([[SISQLiteContext SQLiteContext] isDatabaseReady]) {
+		// Do something with your database
+	}

 Now create your objects as normal.
 To save them to your database, call on your object:

 	-(void)saveAndDestroy;